 I don't ask this question to provide a "right answer" that will apply to everyone in the ultra-high-net-worth category.
-Instead, I hope to illustrate a larger point, that beyond providing for your personal spending needs, the way you invest it can support the impact you'd like to have in the world.
+Instead, I'd like to argue that investing is not just a way of making more money for more money's sake.
+The areas you provide capital to, and the way you provide that capital, matters.

 Art and Collectibles

 Impact Through Philanthropy: